If you are looking for answers on international student tax in Australia, then you have come to the right place.

 Here’s everything you need to know about how does tax work in Australia.

 If you are an international student and have been living in Australia for more than six months, you will be considered an Australian resident for tax purposes.

-According to ATO (Australian Taxation Office), by residing in Australia for over six months, your routines and behaviour become consistent with a person living in the country for tax purposes.
+According to the ATO (Australian Taxation Office), by residing in Australia for over six months, your routines and behaviour become consistent with a person living in the country for tax purposes.

-If you are unsure whether you are a tax resident or not, you can get in touch with a registered tax agent or visit ATO’s website for more clarification.
+If you are unsure whether you are a tax resident or not, you can get in touch with a registered tax agent or visit the ATO’s website for more clarification.

 2. What Happens If You Are a Tax Resident in Australia?

 Assuming that you are a tax resident in Australia, you will have to consider some critical tax implications.
 If your taxable income is $18,200 or below, you will be entitled to a tax-free threshold, and you won’t have to pay any income tax for the year ending on June 30.

 Additionally, you can also apply for a refund.
 For instance, you had a part-time job, and you received a salary from which your employer deducted the income tax.

 If the total taxable income from your part-time job was $18,200 or less, you could apply for a refund for the deducted amount from your salary.